CAPC Guidelines:

 Diagnosis

-• Diagnosis is most often presumptive based on patient history, clinical signs, and positive serology (IgM or IgG).
+• Diagnosis is most often presumptive based on patient history, clinical signs, and positive serology (IgM or IgG), or PCR.
+Oocysts can also be recovered on centrifugal fecal flotation.

 • Serologic assays available include IFA of CSF or serum.
 A titer ≥1:50 is considered positive for exposure.
 Most dogs with clinical signs have titers ≥1:200, although some may be seronegative at the time of testing.